4th Annual Public Art Potluck

 A portion of your potluck ticket purchase is tax-deductible:

 - $20 of $35 ticket is tax deductible

 - $30 of $50 ticket is tax deductible

 - $135 of $250 purchase is tax deductible

 - $635 of $1000 purchase is tax deductible

 The Laundromat Project

-The Laundromat Project amplifies the creativity that already exists within communities by using arts and culture to build community networks, solve problems, and enhance our sense of ownership in the places where we live, work, and grow.
+We amplify the creativity that already exists within communities by using arts and culture to build community networks, solve problems, and enhance our sense of ownership in the places where we live, work, and grow.

 Check out images from our special edition print series here.